Palmer “Satch” Krantz

 One of only three American zoo directors that have served as president of the both the Association of Zoos and Aquariums and the World Association of Zoos & Aquariums, Krantz also was the first zoo director to serve two presidential terms for the AZA since WWII.

 Krantz has received numerous accolades throughout his career.
 Most recently, Krantz was awarded the prestigious R. Merlin Perkins Award for Professional Excellence.
 Established in 1978, the Marlin Perkins award is the highest honor bestowed upon a zoo professional by the AZA.
 Other honors include the Global Vision Award by the World Affairs Council, the International Ambassador of the Year Award by the Committee of 100, the Woodrow Wilson Award for Regional Cooperation from the Greater Columbia Chamber of Commerce and Clemson Alumni Association’s Distinguished Service Award.

 Krantz has been heavily involved in the community Riverbanks serves.
 He is a past president of the board of Palmetto Richland Children’s Hospital and the Columbia Rotary Club.
 He has also served as president of the Clemson University Board of Visitors and the University of South Carolina University Associates and is currently a member of the Board of Directors of the River Alliance, the Children’s Hospital and the AZA.

-Krantz is a native of Columbia, South Carolina and a graduate of Clemson University.
+A native of Columbia, South Carolina, Krantz is a graduate of Clemson University.
 He and his wife Becky are the proud parents of two grown sons.

 Chief Operating Officer